paleu256/dhis2-apps-docs/workflow.md

 3. Run `mvn deploy`

 > The build step is a step in the process that places the _artefact_ in a folder named `build` in the root directory of the project.
 The contents of this folder get packed up into the jar file that is published to Sonatype.
 This build step can be anything you want (Webpack, gulp, scripts, etc) as long as it results into a `./build` folder with your files and the `manifest.webapp`.
-> NOTE: When deploying the applications to Sonatype, they do not get _installed_ like other DHIS2 applications, therefore the server does not update the `manifest.webapp` file with the correct base url.
-We will therefore set the `activities.dhis.href` property in the manifest to `..` instead of `*`.

 ## Source control
 The source code for the applications is kept in github repositories.
 Lets first create a repository for our application and put our code on github.